rmo29/BHCG-Induction-Task/README.md

 ## How to Run the Code

-### Enter the following details in terminal/powershell
+### Enter the following commands in terminal/powershell

 ```bash
 git clone https://github.com/rmo29/BHCG-Induction-Task.git